benber86/curve-blog/content/posts/gho-users/index.md

 </div>
 </div>

-GHO users are significantly wealthier with the **median wallet value 10 times that of other AAVE v3 users**.
+GHO users are significantly wealthier with the **median portfolio value 10 times that of other AAVE v3 users**.

 If we break down the aggregate value of the users' portfolios, we also see a number of differences between GHO users and v3 users.
 GHO users are more likely to store their wealth on L2s like Arbitrum or Base.